 I’ve taken Amtrak to Portland, Oregon, for a weekend several times.
 Each time I left mid-morning Friday and had a very enjoyable ride, arriving in Portland mid-afternoon.
 The route follows the waterfront much of the way, and you get a different view from the train than you do from a car on the freeway (not to mention the relief from hassling with traffic).
 The return trip left Portland mid afternoon and arrived back in Edmonds in the evening.

-Prices as I write this (June, 2016) are between $51 and $71 each way from Edmonds to Portland for a Coach seat, and up to $92 for Business Class (which I highly recommend!).
+Prices as I write this (May, 2023) for one adult are between $31 and $74 each way from Edmonds to Portland for a Coach seat, and $57 to $97 for Business Class (which I highly recommend!).

 More information on traveling Amtrak can be found here.